Searching for Isolated Black Hole Candidates within 15 pc of the Solar System in Gaia DR3: Concluding Remarks

 Future efforts will focus on searching for isolated black holes accreting from the warm, partially ionized interstellar medium in radio and X-ray catalogs.
 The forthcoming release of Square Kilometre Array (SKA) data, currently anticipated in the first half of 2027, appears especially promising for this endeavor.

 This work was supported by the National Natural Science Foundation of China (NSFC), Grant No.~W2531002, and the Fudan-Warwick Joint Seed Fund, Grant No.~JMH6282518.
 A.N. also acknowledges the support from the Shanghai Government Scholarship (SGS).
 F.G.X. is supported in part by the National Natural Science Foundation of China (NSFC), Grant No.~12373017, and the State Key Laboratory of Radio Astronomy and Technology (Chinese Academy of Sciences).
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
+This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.